 I can only think about the taste, and my mouth is already watering.

 Step 1.
-Use a platter or a large plate to layer tomatoes and mozzarella cheese slices.
+Use a platter or a large plate to layer slices of tomatoes and mozzarella slices.
 Alternate them.
-Come with whole basil leaves and tuck them between the layers, so you create this beautiful tri-color combination of tomatoes, cheese, and herbs.
+Come with whole basil leaves and tuck them between the layers so you create this beautiful tri-color combination of tomatoes, cheese, and herbs.

-You can also chiffonade the basil leaves and sprinkle them over the cheese and tomatoes.
+You can also chiffonade the basil leaves and sprinkle them over the fresh mozzarella cheese and tomatoes.

 Step 2.
-Sprinkle generously salt and pepper over the tomatoes and cheese.
+Sprinkle generously salt and black pepper over the fresh tomatoes and cheese.
 Drizzle olive oil over the salad and serve.
 How easy is that?

 Tip: Add salt to the tomatoes right before you plan on serving the salad.
 Salted tomatoes start releasing their natural juices right away, and while the juices are delicious, the salad will not be as beautiful as you wanted.